rudyhuynh/front-end-note/redux4.md

 # Store
 * A store is the place to store our global state
 * Just like the state of React component, treat data in the store like immutable object.
-* There's only one single store in Redux application.
+* There's only one single store in Redux.

 ## How to create a store:
 ### Step 1: Init our global state